darkrenaissance/darkfi/doc/src/zero2darkfi/darkmap.md

 ### Outcome

 Good job!
-Now you have you learned how to prove and run using a ZKAS circuit.
+Now you have learned how to prove and run using a ZKAS circuit.

 ## Tool 2: WASM contract

 In Darkfi, a contract is deployed as a wasm module.
 Rust has one of the best wasm support along with C and C++, so Darkmap is implemented in Rust.
-In theory, any language that compiles to wasm can be used make a contract.
+In theory, any language that compiles to wasm can be used to make a contract.

 Let's learn about the contract by reading `<darkmap>/src/entrypoints.rs`.